Former Robinson's School, Penrith

 Foundation and early history

-Despite his position as a man of considerable standing in the capital he maintained his contacts with Penrith.
-In his will dated 6 August 1661, he left a benefaction of £55 to be paid annually by the Grocers' Company to the town of Penrith.
+In his will dated 6 August 1661, William Robinson left a benefaction of £55 to be paid annually by the Grocers' Company to the town of Penrith.
 This was out of the income of his London properties.
 Some of the money was to be used by the Penrith Charities to help the poor.
 The sum of £20 per annum, for ever, was to go to the Church Wardens of the parish of Penrith. "... for educating and bringing up of poor gerles (in a Free School) to Read and Seamstry Worke, or such other Learning fitt for that sex being the poorer sort whose parents are not able to pay for their Learning".

 It is assumed that the school opened in 1670.
 This is the date seen in the inscription above the doorway.
 The building itself may date from the earlier years of that century.
 Nothing definite is known about the school until 1700.
 This was when the Register Book was first written.
 The school rules were set down and a list made of 29 girl pupils.